-Red flags every business should be on the lookout for (and a Toolkit to get to a better state)
+Red flags every business should be on the lookout for

 It’s almost 11am, and while you are wrapping up your 3rd back-to-back Zoom call in a row, your computer gets a pop-up saying “cannot access file share”.
 And then you get a call saying that there’s another IT outage: